 Share a Class Notes Update

-The 2020 issue of Universitas will be out in the fall.
 Would you like to share a happy update?
 Did you get married this year?
 Welcome a new family member?
 Do you share a Christmas letter?
-Any and all of these updates are invited!
+Any and all of these updates are invited for the next issue of Tower Talk!
 High-resolution photos are emphatically encouraged, too.
-Send your update to email@example.com by Monday, June 1 for inclusion in the 2020 Universitas.
+Send your update to email@example.com.

 Share a Message of Encouragement: #NDMUtogether